MY NU WAYS! Programs

 What is Anxiety?

--general anxiety disorder: feeling anxious for most of the time, to the extent that anxiety makes it hard to carry out daily everyday activities.
+- general anxiety disorder: feeling anxious most of the time, to the extent that anxiety makes it hard to carry out daily activities.

 – panic disorder: experiencing recurring panic attacks at unexpected times.
 A person with panic disorder may live in fear of the next panic attack.